smarlowucf/azurectl/doc/man/azurectl::compute::vm.md

     [--ssh-port=port]
     [--user=user]

+__azurectl__ compute vm regions

+__azurectl__ compute vm types

 __azurectl__ compute vm delete --cloud-service-name=*name*

     [--instance-name=name]

-__azurectl__ compute vm types

-__azurectl__ compute vm regions

 # DESCRIPTION

 ## __create__

 Create a virtual machine and cloud service from a given image name.
 If the cloud service already exists the virtual machine is placed into the existing cloud service.
 If there are already running instances in the cloud service it is required to choose a unique name via the --instance-name option to avoid name conflicts which would result in an exception.

 ## __delete__

 Delete a cloud service and all its virtual machines or only a specific virtual machine instance from the cloud service.
 If only a specific instance should be deleted it is required to name this instance via the --instance-name option.

+## __regions__

+List all Azure regions which are accessible via the supplied account subscription, and support virtual machines.

 ## __types__